 These storage guidelines apply to any system, but are particularly important for servers supporting multiple concurrent transfers at speeds of 500 megabits per second or more.

-There is no particular advantage to 64-bit over 32-bit.
-At this time, most MTP/IP applications are compiled for 32-bit.
+There is no substantial advantage to 64-bit over 32-bit.

-MTP/IP network transport uses very little memory by itself.
+MTP/IP network transport uses only a few megabytes of memory.
 The system should have at least enough RAM to prevent any virtual memory swapping from other applications.
-The ExpeDat server, for example, uses only a few megabytes on launch and only about 100 kilobytes for each uncompressed transaction.
-Use of compression will add 16 megabytes per compressed transaction by default.
+Use of compression or object handlers with ExpeDat will add 16 megabytes for each such transaction by default.

 Having extra RAM will improve disk caching and I/O scheduling and may improve performance at higher network speeds.
 Linux in particular will take advantage of extra RAM to improve write speeds.

-For ExpeDat and SyncDat clients, RAM only becomes a factor when trying to handle hundreds of thousands of files or more at a time.
-If your system has at least 4 gigabytes of RAM, they will be able to handle more than a million files at a time.
+For ExpeDat and SyncDat clients, RAM only becomes significant a factor when trying to handle hundreds of thousands of files or more at a time.
+If your system has at least 2 gigabytes of RAM, they will be able to handle more than a million files at a time.